cosmicBboy/movenet/RESEARCH.md

 **03/11/2021**

-The goal of the `dance2wave` is to create an instrument from human body movement - to translate that motion into music.
+The goal of the `movenet` is to create an instrument from human body movement - to translate that motion into music.

 ```mermaid